Management Distance Learning PhD and MPhil

 You'll also have access to the University Library's online resources for distance learning researchers including remote access to some 18,000 electronic journals, books, and databases.

-Distance learning PhD/MPhil candidates are registered as Advanced Postgraduates for the first twenty-four months of their degree.
-Effectively this is a probationary period over which you will complete your research skills training and your overall suitability for a PhD/MPhil programme will be monitored.
+Distance learning PhD research students are registered on probation for the first twenty-four months of their degree.
+Over this period you will complete your research skills training and your overall suitability for a PhD programme will be monitored.

-At the end of this period candidates have their progress assessed and, subject to this being satisfactory, can then continue with their degree.
+At the end of this period your progress will be assessed and, subject to this being satisfactory, you can then continue with your degree.

-You will be required to visit Leicester both for your APG status review and for your viva exam at the end of your degree.
+You will be required to visit Leicester both for your probation review and for your viva exam at the end of your degree.
 You are not required to visit Leicester at any other time, but distance learners are welcome to do so should they wish to:

 - use facilities such as the University Library